-5-2 (5-2) Implement a drought management program that step-wise curtails freshwater Edwards Aquifer use to at least 50% by volume of 2014 authorized aggregate monthly use during Extreme Drought, and that designs/uses other programs that provide an incentive for additional curtailments where possible.
+5-2 (5-2 Implement a drought management program that step-wise curtails freshwater Edwards Aquifer use to at least 50% by volume of 2014 authorized aggregate monthly use during Extreme Drought, and that designs/uses other programs that provide an incentive for additional curtailments where possible.
 For all other aquifers, implement a drought management program that requires mandatory monthly pumpage curtailments during District-declared drought stages.
 During District-declared drought, enforce compliance with drought management rules to achieve overall monthly pumpage curtailments within 10% of the aggregate curtailment goal of the prevailing drought stage.
-A monthly drought compliance report for all individual permittees will be provided to the Board during District-declared drought, and a summary will be included in the annual report.
-MET 5-3 (5-3) Inform and educate permittees and other well owners about the significance of declared drought stages and the severity of drought, and encourage practices and behaviors that reduce water use by a stage-appropriate amount.
+A monthly drought compliance report for all individual permittees will be provided to the Board during District-declared drought, and a summary will be included in the annual report .
+MET (Page 25) 5-3 (5-3 Inform and educate permittees and other well owners about the significance of declared drought stages and the severity of drought, and encourage practices and behaviors that reduce water use by a stage-appropriate amount.
 A. During District-declared drought, publicize declared drought stages and associated demand reduction targets in monthly eNews bulletins and continuously on the District website.
 B. A summary of drought and water conservation related newsletter articles, press releases, and drought updates sent to Press, Permittees, Well Owners and eNews subscribers will be provided in the annual report.
-MET 5-4 (5-4) Assist and, where feasible, incentivize individual freshwater Edwards Aquifer historic-production permittees in developing drought planning strategies to comply with drought rules, including: 1. pumping curtailments by drought stage to at least 50% of the 2014 authorized use during Extreme Drought, 2. "right-sizing" authorized use over the long term to reconcile actual water demands and permitted levels, and 3. as necessary and with appropriate conditions, the source substitution with alternative supplies.
+MET (Appendix C Pages 19) 5-4 (5-4 Assist and, where feasible, incentivize individual freshwater Edwards Aquifer historic-production permittees in developing drought planning strategies to comply with drought rules, including: pumping curtailments by drought stage to at least 50% of the 2014 authorized use during Extreme Drought, "right-sizing" authorized use over the long term to reconcile actual water demands and permitted levels, and as necessary and with appropriate conditions, the source substitution with alternative supplies.
 A. Require an updated UCP/UDCP from Permittees within one year of each five-year Management Plan Adoption.
 B. Provide a summary of any activity related to permit right sizing or source substitution with alternative supplies that may reduce demand on the freshwater Edwards Aquifer in the annual report.
-MET
+MET (Appendix C Page 20)

-5-5 (5-5) Implement a Conservation Permit that is held by the District and accumulates and preserves withdrawals from the freshwater Edwards Aquifer that were previously authorized with historic-use status and that is retired or otherwise additionally curtailed during severe drought, for use as ecological flow at Barton Springs during Extreme Drought and thereby increase springflow for a given set of hydrologic conditions.
-A summary of the volume of aggregate groundwater withdrawals permitted and actually produced from permitted wells for each Management Zone and permit type including the volume reserved in the freshwater Edwards Conservation Permit for ecological flows will be provided in the annual report.
-MET servation & Rainwater Harvesting where Appropriate and Cost Effective -TWC §36.1071(a)(7) asures - 6.2.1.6 Addressing Demand Reduction through Conservation Obj.
-IDs Mgmt.
-Plan (HCP) Management Plan Objectives (HCP Minimization Measure) Performance Standards Objective Status 6-1 (6-1) Develop and maintain programs that inform, educate, and support District permittees in their efforts to educate their end-user customers about water conservation and its benefits, and about drought-period temporary demand reduction measures.
+5-5 Implement a Conservation Permit that is (5-5) held by the District and accumulates and preserves withdrawals from the freshwater Edwards Aquifer that were previously authorized with historic-use status and that is retired or otherwise additionally curtailed during severe drought, for use as ecological flow at Barton Springs during Extreme Drought and thereby increase springflow for a given set of hydrologic conditions. servation & Rainwater Harvesting where Appropriate and Cost Effective -TWC §36.1071(a)(7) easures - 6.2.1.6 Addressing Demand Reduction through Conservation] Obj.
+IDs Management Plan Objectives Mgmt.
+Plan (HCP) (HCP Minimization Measure) Performance Standards Objective Status 6-1 (6-1) Develop and maintain programs that inform, educate, and support District permittees in their efforts to educate their end-user customers about water conservation and its benefits, and about drought-period temporary demand reduction measures.
 A. A summary of efforts to assist permittees in developing drought and conservation messaging strategies will be provided in annual report.
 B. Publicize declared drought stages and associated demand reduction targets monthly in eNews bulletins and continuously on the District website.
-MET 6-2 (6-2) Encourage use of conservation-oriented rate structures by water utility permittees to discourage egregious water demand by individual end-users during declared drought.
-On an annual basis, the District will provide an informational resource or reference document to all Public Water Supply permittees to serve as resources related to conservation best management strategies and conservation-oriented rate structures.
-MET 6-3 (6-3) Develop and maintain programs that educate and inform District groundwater users and constituents of all ages about water conservation practices and use of alternate water sources such as rainwater harvesting, gray water, and condensate reuse.
-Summarize water conservation related newsletter articles, press releases, and events in the annual report .
-Summary will describe the preparation and dissemination of materials shared with District groundwater users and area residents that inform them about water conservation and alternate water sources.
-MET
+MET (Appendix C Page 22) (6-2) rate structures by water utility document to all Publi On an annual basis, the District will provide an informational resource or reference document to all Public Water Supply permittees to serve as resources related to conservation best management strategies and conservation-oriented rate structures.
+MET (Appendix C Page 22) 6-3 (6-3) MET (Appendix C Page 23)